TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Description

 - finds the transform parameter lambda
-- calculate phi, the normalised angel
+- calculate phi, the normalised angle
 - scales and normalizes angles and curvature

 ##### Return